dthinley/linux-server-config/README.md

 ## Linux-server-config
 A project for a setup and configure a Linux (Ubuntu) web server using Amazon AWS.
 The server must be secure and serve an application previously developed in the course.

+## Summary for project setup
+Start a new Ubuntu Linux Server instance on Amazon Lightsail

+Create an AWS account
+Click Create instance button on the home page
+Select Linux/Unix platform
+Select OS Only and Ubuntu as blueprint
+Select an instance plan
+Name your instance
+Click Create button

 ## Quick start
 | Name | Value|